-The only thing you have to do is make sure the coach batteries don't run down.
+The only thing you have to do is make sure the two auxiliary batteries don't run down.
 In normal usage there isn't any problem, since you would normally drive part of the day and be plugged into a campground at night.
-The alternator charges the batteries when you drive and when you're plugged into city power the converter charges the batteries and carries much of the load.
+The alternator charges the batteries when you drive.
+When you're plugged into city power the converter charges the coach batteries and carries much of the load.

 Some nights you may not find a place to plug into city power.
-No problem; the standard two battery system gives you about 210 amp-hours so you can comfortably run your lights and vents in a normal fashion without depleting the batteries.
+No problem; the batteries total about 210 amp-hours, so you can comfortably run your lights and vents in a normal fashion without depleting the batteries.